carlosbvz/webpack_basic/README.md

 So, let's add a feature to our webpack project to transpile es6 to es5.
 Try to do the following:

-- [ ]  Add babel-loader and babel-preset-es2015
+- [ ] Add babel-core, babel-loader and babel-preset-es2015
 - [ ] Modify the webpack.config.js file to make the es6 .js files transpile to es5 into the dist/assets/bundle.js final asset.